wp-plugins/catablog/readme.txt

 6. CataBlog is now localized for Español.

 == Changelog ==

+= 1.6.3 =
+* Fix: XSS attack vulnerabilities have been hardened.

 = 1.6.2 =
 * New: Regenerate thumbnail and lightbox images for a selected group of library items.